Holidays, New Years and Taxes: Be PreparedNov 05, 2019

 Final estimated tax payment

-The 4th and final estimated tax payment is due January 15, 2020.
+The 4th and final estimated tax payment is due January 15, right after year-end.
 If your business is new and you have not yet started making estimated tax payments, consult with your tax preparer on how to handle this last payment.
 Otherwise make the 4th estimate as you have been all year.
-If you file your 2019 IRS taxes by January 31, 2020 and pay all taxes due by that date, you can skip the 4th estimated tax payment.
+If you file your year IRS taxes by January 31 in the new year and pay all taxes due by that date, you can skip the 4th estimated tax payment.

 Now is the time for planning parties, family and spending.
 It may also be time for headaches and figuring out how to cope.
 But tax time is looming just after new year and it will be here very soon.
 As a business owner, tax time will go more smoothly if you do a few things now to prepare.